ava76er27/AshitaProfiles/README.md

 I Added Siphon Routine that picks the Right Day for max Siphon.
 How to setup this up is in XML file with more details.
-			Ashita looks in the (Ashita Folder - Scripts folder - siphon folder) (Create a folder called siphon in Scripts folder called siphon) for the files called
+			Ashita looks in the (Ashita Folder - Scripts folder - siphon folder) (Create a folder called siphon in Scripts folder called siphon) to put the files called

 					dark.txt earth.txt fire.txt ice.txt light.txt thunder.txt
 					water.txt wind.txt.

-  Example wind.txt in (Ashita folder - Scripts folder - siphon folder) for the file wind.txt:
+  Example wind.txt in (Ashita folder - Scripts folder - siphon folder) to put the file wind.txt:

 					/ma "Air Spirit" <me>
 					/wait 6